The Affordable Housing Gateway

 If a person is assessed as being eligible for affordable housing, they will be placed on a waiting list managed by the Gateway.
 When an Affordable Housing provider has a property available, they will allocate the property to a person based on their housing need and the time they have been on the waiting list.

-Bands 1- 4 reflect the need for rented accommodation and Band 5 reflects demand for affordable homes to buy with some form of assistance.
-If applying for rented accommodation, applicants in Bands 1 and 2 are considered to have the most urgent need for accommodation and will be given the highest priority on the waiting list.
+Bands 1- 3 reflect the need for rented accommodation.
+If applying for rented accommodation, applicants in Bands 1 are considered to have the most urgent need for accommodation and will be given the highest priority on the waiting list.

 The online application form can be found here.